kavia-common/employee-management-and-monitoring-system-152590-152614/express_backend/README.md

 - Required envs: DB_HOST, DB_PORT, DB_USER, DB_PASS, DB_NAME

 The server will attempt a DB connection on startup and log success/failure.

+## Authentication

+- Passwords are hashed with bcrypt.
+- JWT tokens are issued on registration and login.
+- Routes:
+  - POST /auth/register
+  - POST /auth/login
+  - GET /auth/me (requires Bearer token)
+- Set JWT_SECRET and JWT_EXPIRES_IN in your .env.